iqhive/runtime.link/Readme.md

 The four available runtime.link layers are:

-    * abi - the API represents a shared library that can be called using the platform-native ABI.
+    * api - the API represents a network interface with a selection of endpoints ie. a REST API.
-    * exe - the API represents program that is executed in scripts and/or over the command line.
+    * cmd - the API represents program that is executed in scripts and/or over the command line.
-    * rpc - the API represents a network interface with a selection of endpoints ie. a REST API.
+    * lib - the API represents a shared library that can be called using the platform-native ABI.

 ## Builtin Linkers
-The runtime.link project also provides a selection of builtin Go packages that can be used as the linker for a particular link layer.
+The runtime.link project also provides a builtin Go package for each link level that can be used as the linker for that particular link layer.
 Each linker can act either as an implementation host or as the client that connects to a remote implementation.

     * api - serve HTTP endpoints, or connect as a client to HTTP endpoints (rpc layer).